Some-Apps/ShelterPartner/Documentation/ShelterPartner App/Settings Tab/Shelter Settings/Ignore Visit.md

-If activated, the system will not consider ongoing visits while putting animals back into kennels.
+If activated, the system will not consider ongoing visits when animals are automatically put back into kennels.